turkeryilmaz/openairinterface5g/openair2/LAYER2/BAP_code_not_integrated/Config_files/BAP_readme.txt

 Note: The "BAP" environment variable was used for testing the BAP functionality in UE/IAB-MT and DU.

-Example configuration files for CU, DU and UE can be found in this directory.
+Example configuration files for CU, DU and UE can be found in Config-files directory.

 Use ping or iperf in UE and rfsim5g-oai-ext-dn for end to end data test.
 Monitor traffic with wireshark on rfsim5g-public interface with filters set to "udp or sctp".

-Pcap files from lab test are available in this directory.
+Pcap files from lab test are available in this website (TBD).
 A png file shows how BAP header (3 bytes with known pattern 0x8eafcd) are added in the uplink direction.

 Note 1: MITRE did end to end test with moderate amount of traffic.
 Stress test or performance test was not done under full bandwidth scenarios.